 Votes are taken by the Project Secretary.
-Votes, tallies, and results are not revealed during the voting period; after the vote the Project Secretary lists all the votes cast.
+Votes, tallies, and results are not revealed during the voting period; after the vote the Project Secretary lists all the votes cast in sufficient detail that anyone may verify the outcome of the election from the votes cast.
+The identity of a Developer casting a particular vote is not made public, but Developers will be given an option to confirm that their vote is included in the votes cast.
 The voting period is 2 weeks, but may be varied by up to 1 week by the Project Leader.

-Proposals, sponsors, amendments, calls for votes and other formal actions are made by announcement on a publicly-readable electronic mailing list designated by the Project Leader's Delegate(s); any Developer may post there.
+Proposals, sponsors, ballot options, calls for votes and other formal actions are made by announcement on a publicly-readable electronic mailing list designated by the Project Leader's Delegate(s); any Developer may post there.

 Votes are cast by email in a manner suitable to the Secretary.
 The Secretary determines for each poll whether voters can change their votes.